 at least eight weeks prior to the date notified by the ELNO to the Registrar as the date on which the ELNO intends commencing operation of the ELN; and

-at the time the ELNO applies for renewal of Approval; and
+at the time the ELNO applies for renewal of Approval except for compliance demonstrated under Operating Requirement 15.4(a); and

-Category Three in Schedule 3, annually as part of the ELNO’s Annual Report to the Registrar; and
+Category Three in Schedule 3:

+annually as part of the ELNO’s Annual Report to the Registrar; and

+at the time the ELNO applies for renewal of Approval except for compliance demonstrated under Operating Requirements 15.4(a) and 15.4(b)(ii); and

 Category Four in Schedule 3, monthly in a Monthly Report.

-Demonstrate Compliance at any Time
+Demonstrate compliance at any time

 At any time on the written request of the Registrar, the ELNO must produce to the Registrar within 10 Business Days of that request, documented substantiation of its compliance with these Operating Requirements to the satisfaction of the Registrar.

-Provision of Further Information
+Provision of further information

 The ELNO must, at any time on the written request of the Registrar where the Registrar considers that the information contained in a Specified Document, a Self-Certification, an Independent Certification, a No Change Certification, a Monthly Report or an Annual Report warrants further investigation: